CIDgravity/cidg-docs/content/en/reference/storage-deal-processing/index.md

 In the instance of rejection, a set of error codes may be returned to elucidate the specific reason for the rejection.

 {{< alert icon="callout" >}}
-The order holds paramount significance, as the sequential nature of these tests dictates that if a test fails, subsequent steps will not be analyzed.
+The order is important because if a test fails, subsequent steps will not be analyzed.
 {{< /alert >}}